EU VAT Rules for Digital Products and Services

 - If your annual turnover for digital products sold in the EU is below 10,000 EUR, you can charge the VAT rate of your home country.

-- Once you pass the 10,000 EUR threshold, you must charge the VAT rate of your customer’s country.
+- Once you pass the 10,000 EUR threshold, you must charge the VAT rate of the consumer’s country.

-Example 1: An Italian customer buys an ebook with an ISBN priced at 10 EUR from a renowned marketplace operating in Ireland.
-Upon checkout, a chance to enter a VAT number is presented to the Italian customer, but because she is not a business owner, she does not enter one.
-The standard VAT rate in Italy is 22%, but Italy has a reduced VAT rate of only 4% for ebooks which carry an ISBN.
+Example 1: An Italian consumer buys an ebook with an ISBN priced at 10 EUR from a renowned marketplace operating in Ireland.
+Upon checkout, a chance to enter a VAT number is presented to the Italian consumer, but because she is not a business owner, she does not enter one.
+The standard VAT rate in Italy is 22%, but Italy has a reduced VAT rate of only 4% for ebooks that carry an ISBN.
 The final price is therefore going to be 10.40 EUR (including 4% VAT).

-Example 2: A Belgian customer signs up for an online course costing 500 EUR offered by a coach in Malta.
-The course materials are delivered to the customer automatically via online downloads and no one-on-one sessions are provided.
-This renders the course fully automated and it therefore falls under the category of a digital product.
+Example 2: A Belgian consumer signs up for an online course costing 500 EUR offered by a coach in Malta.
+The course materials are delivered to the consumer automatically via online downloads and no one-on-one sessions are provided.
+This renders the course fully automated and it falls under the digital product category.
 Since the coach has just launched the course, annual turnover is still below 10,000 EUR.
-She opts to benefit from the new VAT rules for micro-businesses and charges 18% VAT to all customers across the EU.
-The final price for the Belgian customer is 590 EUR (a competitive edge compared to the Belgian VAT rate of 21%).
+She opts to benefit from the new VAT rules for micro-businesses and charges 18% VAT to all consumers across the EU.
+The final price for the Belgian consumer is 590 EUR (a competitive edge compared to the Belgian VAT rate of 21%).